Riddle me this: Why do people buy quarter-inch drill bits?

 Not only has this mentality lead to the demise of traditional marketing efforts, but it's also set the stage for more human interactions between brands and consumers.
 Interactions that don't feel like marketing.

 And what better medium to propel this new wave of humanized marketing than video?
-It’s one of the most effective mediums for marketers -- a study by Invodo discovered that 52% of marketing professionals worldwide name video as the type of content with the best ROI.
+It’s one of the most effective mediums for marketers.
+Seventy-three percent of respondents in a 2015 Web Video Marketing Council study indicated that video had a positive impact on their marketing results.

-To help inspire your own video marketing efforts, we've rounded up seven lovable video marketing campaigns.
+To help inspire your own video marketing efforts, we've rounded up 12 lovable video marketing campaigns.
 So go ahead, grab some popcorn.
 These examples will be waiting here when you get back.

 By focusing less on their product and more on their mission, Dove has been successful in creating emotional viral videos that have helped them stay top-of-mind.

-Pro tip: Think about tying your marketing to a larger mission to cultivate a loyal following.
-According to data from Gallup, customers who are more loyal and emotionally attached to brands bring in 23% more revenue, so take advantage of this by committing to marketing that makes them feel recognized and important.
+Think about tying your marketing to a larger mission to cultivate a loyal following.
+According to research conducted by Scott Magids, Alan Zorfas, and Daniel Leemon, customers who are "fully connected" emotionally to a brand spend twice as much on average than customers categorized as "highly satisfied."
+Take advantage of this by committing to emotionally-charged marketing that makes customers feel recognized and important.